moroccan roasted eggplant with stewed tomatoes

 moroccan roasted eggplant with stewed tomatoesmoroccan roasted eggplant with stewed tomatoes

-This flavorful dish can be enjoyed as a snack with hummus.
-Or as a side dish over couscous with grilled chicken.
-The list is endless.
+• This flavorful dish can be enjoyed as a snack with hummus.

 My favorite way to enjoy Moroccan Roasted Eggplant with Stewed Tomatoes…

 As you can see here, my first choice is to pile it on top of a generous mound of homemade hummus.
-Sprinkle those toasted pine nuts on the whole thing.
-You could even add some crumbled feta cheese.
-Why not, right?

 moroccan roasted eggplant with stewed tomatoesmoroccan roasted eggplant with stewed tomatoesmoroccan roasted eggplant with stewed tomatoes

-Just be sure to include some pita – or maybe some homemade naan – for dipping into all that goodness.
+Just be sure to include some pita bread – or maybe some homemade naan – for dipping into all that goodness.

 moroccan roasted eggplant with stewed tomatoesMoroccan Roasted Eggplant with Stewed Tomatoes